amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/Misc Datasets/Challenges/#WOW2024 | Week 1 | Can you compare salaries to the median?.md

 What is awesome about this Viz:
 * Ability to compare an Employee's salary to the Median within their cohort quickly with just a look at the View.
-* The Tootltip provides more details & insights about the Pay, its percentage of the median and which number on the Salary scale
+* The Tooltip provides more details & insights about the Pay, its percentage of the median and which number on the Salary scale

+  The Salary Scale is a number from 1 to 6 :

+1 : Salary is less than 80% of Median

+2 : Salary is between 80-90% of Median

+3 : Salary is between 90-100% of Median

+4 : Salary is between 100-110% of Median

+5 : Salary is between 110-120% of Median

+6 : Salary is more than 120% of Median

 [Week 1](https://workout-wednesday.com/2024w01tab/) in Workout Wednesday